J-Tak-M/Papers-Research/README.md

 # Papers-Research
 This repository contains papers and research I have done on various subjects.
-The files are uploaded as both .docx and as plaintext.
+The files are uploaded as both .docx and as .md.

 **Current List**